What Are The Pros and Cons of Setting Up a Maquiladora?

 Maquiladora companies are: “Mexican assembly plants that imports materials and equipment on a duty-free and tariff-free basis.
 Maquiladoras receive raw materials from companies in the U.S. to assemble and export back as finished products.
 Maquiladoras are generally owned by U.S. companies that are incentivized to build Maquilas in Mexican border towns in return for low-cost labor and savings.”

 But how do maquiladoras benefit Mexico?
-Simply put, they incentivize external investment by encouraging foreign businesses—especially American—to set up plants in Mexico.
+Among other reasons, various tax benefits, proximity to the U.S., lower costs, and a highly skilled labor force, maquiladoras benefit not only Mexico’s workers and the country’s economy, but also the companies looking to manufacture in Mexico.
+Simply put, maquiladoras benefit Mexico because they incentivize external investment by encouraging foreign businesses—especially American—to set up plants in Mexico.
 Further motivation was created by the 2006 IMMEX decree, which sought to lift many of the barriers to entry; in particular, it allowed for the duty free temporary import of:

 - Raw materials

 So long as they were exported, no tariffs were charged.

 This is but one of the enticements for US companies to start manufacturing in Mexico with their own maquiladora program.
 Others include:

 - Location – Compared to Asian manufacturing options, Mexico’s strategic proximity to the U.S. dramatically reduces the costs of transportation, especially as global oil prices continue to increase.
 The closeness to the northern border and heavy infrastructure investments make for quicker turnaround times and heightened visibility and control over the supply chain.
 Rest assured, the overhead and transportation cost reduction you can expect is not an insignificant figure.